 Emergency Preparedness

-With no exceptions for hurricanes or manmade disasters, TECO's chilled-water and steam service must run as planned or irreplaceable research and the health and welfare of patients at Texas Medical Center institutions could be in jeopardy.
+With no exceptions for hurricanes, storms, or manmade disasters, TECO's chilled water and steam service must remain online or the health and welfare of patients at Texas Medical Center institutions and irreplaceable research could be in jeopardy.

-TECO has proved it can weather storms of all shapes and sizes.
-It endured Hurricane Alicia in 1983; Tropical Storm Allison in 2001; Hurricane Rita in 2005; Hurricane Ike in 2011; and then Hurricane Harvey, a Category 4 storm, in 2017.
-In each instance, because of careful planning, engineering and investment, TECO maintained uninterrupted district energy service to its customers.
-(Learn more about TECO and Hurricane Harvey.)
+TECO has proven it can weather storms of all shapes and sizes.
+The plant endured Hurricane Alicia in 1983; Tropical Storm Allison in 2001; Hurricane Rita in 2005; Hurricane Ike in 2011; Hurricane Harvey in 2017; Winter Storm Uri in 2021; and Hurricane Beryl in 2024.
+In each instance, due to careful planning, engineering, and investment, TECO maintained uninterrupted district energy service to its customers.

-Optimal system design.
-TECO designs optimal system redundancy into all facets of its operations.
-The Central Plant (Paul G. Bell, Jr. Energy Center) houses a robust 48 MW combined heat and power unit that enables TECO to provide all of its own electricity and continue chilled-water and steam service even if the electricity grid fails.
+Optimal system design: TECO designs optimal system redundancy into all facets of its operations.
+The Central Plant (Paul G. Bell, Jr. Energy Center) houses a robust 48 MW combined heat and power (CHP) unit and simple cycle 48 MW generator that enables TECO to provide all of its own electricity and continue chilled water and steam service even if the electricity grid fails.
 TECO’s floodwall and floodgates mitigate the effects of potential area flooding.
-TECO’s chilled-water system is interconnected between the Central Plant and South Main Plant, allowing chilled water to flow to customers from either plant if one is unable to function.
+TECO’s chilled water system is interconnected between the Central Plant and South Main Plant, allowing chilled water to flow to customers from either plant if one is unable to function.

-Optimal maintenance and inventory.
-TECO’s computerized preventive maintenance program lists each piece of equipment and details maintenance protocols, ensuring reliable operation.
-More than 13,000 spare and critical parts are kept in inventory, including motors for condenser water pumps, chilled-water pumps, cooling tower fans, boiler feed water pumps, raw water pumps and water well pumps.
+Optimal maintenance and inventory: TECO’s computerized preventive maintenance program catalogs each piece of equipment and details maintenance protocols, ensuring reliable operation.
+More than 13,000 spare and critical parts are kept in inventory, including motors for condenser water pumps, chilled-water pumps, cooling tower fans, boiler feed water pumps, raw water pumps, and water well pumps.

-Preparedness drills.
-TECO conducts regular training and emergency drills with employees and contracts with a nationally recognized weather service to provide detailed forecasts for the area.
-It also participates in special preparedness drills in coordination with the Texas Medical Center, the state of Texas, Harris County and the city of Houston.
+Preparedness drills: TECO conducts regular training and emergency drills with employees and contracts with a nationally recognized weather service to provide detailed forecasts for the area.

-Ride-out team care.
-TECO’s plan details the size, composition and care of TECO’s ride-out team – the group of employees selected to stay on-site at the plant during emergencies to ensure continuity of service.
-TECO commits to sheltering 35 employees in place for seven days, which means the company must prepare for their care.
-TECO has prepared recipes and shopping lists for healthy meals and procedures to ensure that the proper plant and personal protection equipment, nonperishable food, and bedding and hygiene items are on-site as needed.
-A just-in-time shopping plan is ready for ordering perishable food.
-A dedicated kitchen team serves three meals a day to everyone on the ride-out team.
+Ride-out team care: TECO’s plan details the size, composition, and care of TECO’s ride-out team – the group of employees selected to stay on-site at the plant during emergencies to ensure continuity of service.
+TECO’s plan includes sheltering up to 35 employees in place for seven days, which means the company must prepare for their care.
+TECO has procedures to ensure that the proper plant and personal protection equipment, nonperishable food, bedding, and hygiene items are on-site as needed.
+A “just-in-time” shopping plan is ready for ordering perishable food.
+A dedicated kitchen team serves three meals a day to the ride-out team.

 Cooling and heating pacesetting institutions at the Texas Medical Center